josephden16/pic-shrink/README.md

-# image-compressor
+# pic-shrink

-image-compressor is an easy-to-use CLI tool for compressing images in JPG, PNG, and WEBP.
+pic-shrink is an easy-to-use CLI tool for compressing images in JPG, PNG, and WEBP.

 ## Prerequisites